Monday Motivation: Why is conflict an essential ingredient of drama?

 And perhaps that’s why a conflict-free story is not a story at all.

 P.S.
 By the way, our new screenwriting course kicks off in less than two weeks.
-I think it’s a marvelous introduction to script and screenwriting that’ll enrich your understanding of the medium – and could even give you an added income stream.
+I think it’s a marvellous introduction to script and screenwriting that’ll enrich your understanding of the medium – and could even give you an added income stream.